harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 ```

 This variable is picked up inside of our configuration file and is used to add the plugin.
-This expression will expand the value in the array (in this case, just the plugin) if the `ANALYZER` variable is true, otherwise it'll expand an empty array and won't add anything to the plugins array.

 ```javascript{3}:title=webpack.prod.js